Donate

 Meet Pádraig

-I’m Pádraig Rice, the Social Democrats TD in Cork South-Central.
+I’m Pádraig Rice, the Social Democrats TD for Cork South-Central.

 I ran in the general election because I believe it’s time for change.